-You can do arithmetic on the HP-17B almost anytime, except when you're typing alphabetic input (i.e., characters instead of numbers), such as when you create formulas with the SOLVE menu.
-If you're in any doubt about "where you are" or "what's allowed," you can always press MAN (the gold key is the "shift" key, which you must first press in order to use any of the functions printed in gold on the keyboard; it acts much like the shift key on a typewriter).
+You can do arithmetic on the HP- 19B almost anytime, except when you see the symbol α appearing at the top of the display, telling you that the calculator is expecting alphabetic input (i.e., characters instead of numbers).
+If that α appears when you don't want it, press $\boxed[MANN]$ (the gold key on the right-hand keyboard is the "shift" key, and you must first press it to use any of the functions printed in gold on the keyboard; it acts much like the shift key on a typewriter).

-Your calculator has two full display lines.
-The upper one is the Calculator Line, where all arithmetic calculations are performed.
-To clear this line before starting a problem (not really necessary, actually), just press CLR.
+Your calculator has four display lines.
+The third one down is the Calculator Line, where all arithmetic calculations are performed.
+To clear this line before starting a problem (not really necessary, actually), just press CLEAR.